Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/k8s-ui-discovery.md

 Change `HealthChecks=true` by your configured ServiceLabel if you gave another value for it.

+The `HealthPathLabel` option (by default HealthChecksPath) provides a method for services to override the default health path configured.

+The `HealthPortLabel` option (by default HealthChecksPort) provides a method for services to specify which port to use for health checks.
+By default the first port defined on the service will be used.
+The label can refer to either the name of the port or the port number.

 ## How it works

 The kubernetes service discovery will retrieve from the k8s api all the labelled services and from the metadata it will try to build the target url to query for health.

 If you have exposed a deployment using for example a LoadBalancer on port 50000 and your configured HealthPath is "healthz" the target url to be queried would be : (ip/host):50000/healthz

+If the InCluster option is set to true then the kubernetes service discovery will try to load the Cluster Host and the Token from the environment variables and service account token mounting that occurs by default in Kubernetes pods.
+If the InCluster option is set to false then the ClusterHost and Token options will need to be manually set.

+If Namespaces is set only the labelled services within the specified namespace(s) will be queried.
+By default it will query all services in the cluster.

 **NOTE**: Remember if you are using `kubectl proxy` you can configure your cluster address as http://localhost:8001.